-A 3D mammogram (also known as tomosynthesis) allows your doctor to examine breast tissue one layer at a time.
+A 3D mammogram (also known as tomosynthesis) allows the radiologist to examine breast tissue one layer at a time.
 The 3D images also allow fine details within the breast tissue to be more visible, making it easier to detect a tumor early.
-3D mammography can show changes in breast tissue two years before it can be felt.
+3D mammography can show changes in breast tissue before it can be felt.
 This allows for early diagnoses and treatment when breast cancer is most curable.
-While ultrasound cannot detect tiny changes indicating early breast cancer, it is an effective modality alongside mammography.
+Ultrasound is complementary to mammography, and provides additional information regarding breast concerns.

 Benefits of 3D mammograms

 We are proud to offer 3D mammography and its many benefits to our patients, including:

 - Reduced need for unnecessary biopsies, minimizing patient anxieties and costs

 A screening mammogram is your annual mammogram done every year.
 Depending on risk factors, it is recommended for patients 40 years old and older.
 Sometimes, the radiologist may ask you to come back for follow-up images, called a diagnostic mammogram, to rule out an unclear area in the breast.
 If there is a breast complaint or concern (such as a lump) that needs to be evaluated, you will need to be scheduled for a diagnostic mammogram.

 - Please arrive 15 minutes prior to your appointment to allow for registration.

 - Be prepared to remove your shirt and bra.
 One-piece dresses are not ideal for this exam, as you will be changing from the waist up off.

 - Please do not wear jewelry, deodorant, powder or perfume.
 These substances can cause a shadow to appear on your images.
 If you have to wear your deodorant before your exam, please know that you can always remove it beforehand.
 Inform the Technologist and she will provide you with wipes.

 - Please bring your insurance card, physician referral (if required) and personal identification.